taoteh1221/jquery.repeatable/README.md

 #### Markup

 At a bare minimum, the html form should contain a container for which the repeatable items will populate and a button that when clicked, tells jquery.repeatable to add another item.
 The classes you use can be different than the example below, but make sure you register any differences when you call the plugin.
-See [settings](#settings) below.
+See [config](#config) below.

 ```html
 <form>